needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 }
 ```

+> [!NOTE]
+> Gotcha: Do not read from (or write to) the struct field values themselves (i.e. do not read or write in-place), read from (and write to) the by-ref argument `data`!

 The [IRpcCommandSerializer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IRpcCommandSerializer.html) interface has three methods: __Serialize, Deserialize__, and __CompileExecute__. __Serialize__ and __Deserialize__ store the data in a packet, while __CompileExecute__ uses Burst to create a `FunctionPointer`.
-The function it compiles takes a [RpcExecutor.Parameters](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.RpcExecutor.Parameters.html) by ref that contains:
+The function it compiles takes a [RpcExecutor.Parameters](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.RpcExecutor.Parameters.html) by ref that contains entries that you're able to use as needed.

-* `DataStreamReader` reader
-* `Entity` connection
-* `EntityCommandBuffer.Concurrent` commandBuffer
-* `int` jobIndex

 Because the function is static, it needs to use `Deserialize` to read the struct data before it executes the RPC.

 The RPC then either uses the command buffer to modify the connection entity, or uses it to create a new request entity for more complex tasks.
-It then applies the command in a separate system at a later time.
+It then applies the command in a separate system (at a later time).
 This means that you don’t need to perform any additional operations to receive an RPC; its `Execute` method is called on the receiving end automatically.

 To create an entity that holds an RPC, use the function `ExecuteCreateRequestComponent<T>`.
 To do this, extend the previous `InvokeExecute` function example with: